Donating to the museum Beelden aan Zee is becoming even more attractive

 2. During which period can I use the extra gift deduction in the Geefwet?

 The multiplier came into effect on 1 January 2012, resulting in an increased gift deduction.
-This increase applies to donations made up to and including 31 December 2019.
+This increase applies to donations made up to and including the end of the current year.

 3. Who does the Geefwet apply to?